+41 (1) A Minister to whom a written question is directed shall, without unnecessary delay, file a reply with the Clerk, who shall endorse the date of filing.

+Reply filed with Clerk

-- 41 (1) A Minister to whom a written question File reply is directed shall, without unnecessary delay, file a reply with the Clerk, who shall endorse the date of filing. - (2) Under the item "Returns to Written Questions", the Clerk shall inform the Assembly of the returns or provisional returns received, deliver copies to all Members and have the returns printed in Hansard. - (3) Under the item "Returns to Written Minister may Questions", a Minister may read a return which has been filed in accordance with Rule 41(1). - A Minister shall provide a Return to a Written Question within 21 calendar days, unless the Minister files a provisional return with the Clerk indicating: - (a) that more time is required; - (b) the reason for the delay; and
+(2) Under the item "Returns to Questions", the Clerk shall inform the Assembly of the returns or provisional returns returns received, deliver copies to all Members and have the returns printed in Hansard.

+Written Assembly advised of

+(3)Under the "Returns to Written item Questions", a Minister may read a return which has been filed in accordance with Rule 41(1).

+Minister may read return

+(4) A Minister shall provide a Return to a Written Question within 21 calendar days, unless the Minister files a provisional return with the Clerk indicating:

+Return within 21 davs

+- a) that more time is required;

+- b) the reason for the delay; and

-(c) the date upon which the information will be provided.
+- c) the date upon which the return will be provided.

-(5) A Return to a Written Question may be filed with the Clerk of the House when the House stands adjourned or prorogued.
-A Return shall be deemed for all purposes to have been presented to or laid before the House.
-A Return shall be tabled at the appropriate point in the daily order of business at the first opportunity when the House sits.
+- (5) The date specified in Rule 41(4)(c) must be Time limit within 21 calendar days of the date of the specified filing of the provisional return. - (6)No more than two provisional returns may be Limit on number filed in response to the same written of provisional question. returns - (7) A Return to a Written Question may be filed with the Clerk of the House when the House stands adjourned or prorogued.
+A return shall be deemed for all purposes to have been presented to or laid before the House.
+A return shall be tabled at the appropriate point in the daily order of business at the first opportunity when the House sits.